Sitecore/docker-images/README.md

 We now have a few scripts that can be used as `ENTRYPOINT` for development and production use.
 Using the `ENTRYPOINT` scripts that supports log steaming enables you to observe Sitecore log entries in the `STDOUT` of containers in the foreground or by using commands such as `docker container logs` or `docker container attach`.

+**Note** These entrypoints are only available inside the Windows Server Core based images.
+Identity Server is based on Nano Server images, and runs ASP.NET Core which means logging to `stdout` comes out of the box.

 #### For CM/CD

 `C:\tools\entrypoints\iis\Production.ps1` features: